motech/motech/docs/source/packaging/deb.rst

 Firstly you have to install "motech-base" package, then "motech".

-You can install Motech from DEB packages in 2 ways:
+You can install DEB packages in 2 ways:
 - from terminal using "dpkg" command

 .. code-block:: bash